james19685333/james19685333/README.md

 - 👋 Hi, I’m James Clark
 - 👀 I’m interested in crypto
-- 🌱 I’m currently learning codding
+- 🌱 I’m currently learning Python

 <!---
 james19685333/james19685333 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.